All You Need To Know About Brandy: The Legendary French Wine Distillate

 If you want to produce a reserve brandy, it must age for at least two years in cask.

-Usually, a brandy stays for no less than 3-5 years in the casks.
-It depends on the thickness of the distillate, but we already find excellent brandies with 10 years of aging in barrel, up to 30-40, after which it would be useless, indeed harmful.
+Usually, a brandy stays for no less than 3–5 years in the casks.
+It depends on the thickness of the distillate, but we already find excellent brandies with 10 years of aging in barrels, up to 30 to 40, after which it would be useless, indeed harmful.
 Once bottled

 Is the Brandy vintage?